All Calligraphy Letters A to Z

 Lowercase Calligraphy a

 Begin at the X-height and make an oval, the bottom of which touching the baseline.
-Next, make a downstroke along the right side of the oval, finishing with a slight underturn at the bottom.
+Next, make an underturn along the right side of the oval, starting high and finishing with a curve that dips below the baseline.

 How to Letter Uppercase Calligraphy B